auremoser/fellowship/log/daily_log.md

 * Agreed to be mentor at Global Innovation Challenge week
 * Agreed to be speaker/rep at IDLELO open source conf
 * Agreed to speak at Digital Preservation conference in spring
+* Meeting with IFES DataVis about data qual and charts

 TODO
 Finish ifes chart updates, incorporate meeting notes Fix ushaverse metrics graph bug with legend
 Look at Tullow Data
 Email Eva about Landquest
+Receipts to Erika
+Go over Edge Conference questions